RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

-For CVE-2024-24791, the following product/component ID is available for the openshift4/ose-console-rhel9 container, using the `9Base-RHOSE-4.16` product ID value to filter out any potential purl matches on irrelevant product streams.
+For CVE-2024-24791, the following product/component ID is available for the openshift4/ose-console-rhel9 container, using the `9Base-RHOSE-4.16` product ID value to filter out any potential purl matches for irrelevant product streams.

 | Product product_id                      | Component product_id                                                                                       | Product/Component product_id                                                                                                         | Notes                     |
 |-----------------------------------------|------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------|---------------------------|